IronOxidizer/lemmy-lite/README.md

 ## TODO

+1. Fix user and community links (change markdown interpretation for same-site links)
-1. Consider not supporting UTF-8 and only using ASCII characters for data size and better legacy font support.
+2. Consider not supporting UTF-8 and only using ASCII characters for data size and better legacy font support.
-2. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.
+3. Consider switching from Maud to [Sailfish](https://github.com/Kogia-sima/sailfish/tree/master/benches) to improve performance.

-## NetSurf Quirks

-1. CSS `checked` is not implemented for `input[checkbox]` causing comment thread collapse to not work
-2. CSS `word-spacing` is not implemented
-3. Spacing between words in posts are inconsistent

-## iOS Quirks
+**Quirks**

-1. Highlights break with non-default CSS `word-spacing`
+1. CSS `word-spacing` is broken on iOS and NetSurf

 ## Update Script